The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 Your settlement will be determined by the specific facts of your case because there is no average or typical payout amount.

-Pain and suffering damages are proven by your own testimony, the medical records, and often through the testimony of your family members and treating doctors.
+Pain and suffering damages are proven by your own testimony and medical records.
+The testimony of your family members and treating doctors is also helpful.

 What is the Typical Amount of a Bicycle Accident Settlement?